name banner

 * May Road Well on the south western foot of Great Hameldon (See both 1795 and the miscellaneous facts section)

-* A boundary marker stone on the moor summit between Ing Field and Warm Leaf Clough (presumably the Fernihalgh Stone (see 1250 and 1499)
+* A boundary marker stone on the moor summit between Ing Field and Warm Leaf Clough (possibly the Fernihalgh Stone (see 1250 and 1499)

 * Blind Lane End Farms (located a little north of Grime Row)